GatlenCulp/embedding_translation/owler_fork/README.md

 # What this is
 This is a copy from the paper below. the instructions recommend you use poetry.
 You can just use `conda` and it'll probably work better tbh, but whatever you like is OK.
 Note that this is modified and janky right now.

+Everything marked with `TODO` is something that should be done eventually.
+Everything marked with `XXX` is something that should be done ASAP (ideally before PR, but sometimes that is not actually done).

 # Beyond Benchmarks: Evaluating Embedding Model Similarity for Retrieval Augmented Generation Systems

 This repository contains the code for our paper at the IR-RAG workshop at SIGIR 2024 "Beyond Benchmarks: Evaluating